About Agile Boston

 Agile Boston started life early in the Fall of 2008.
 Our first few monthly meetings were attended by up to 140 attendees.
 We continued to convene and execute well-attended monthly meetings every 4th Wednesday, for about one year.

-We also pioneered the use of Open Space in Boston, delivering Open Space events as early as Spring 2009.
+Agile Boston also pioneered the use of Open Space in Boston, delivering Open Space events as early as Spring 2009.
 We developed the Agile Boston Open event format, a hybrid format featuring a traditional conference format in the AM and an Open Space in the afternoon.
 In the Spring of 2010, we had 240++ people attend the Agile Boston Open event at the Microsoft location in Waltham.
 In the Fall of 2010, we had 240++ people attend the Agile Boston Open event at the Westin Hotel.
-In the Fall of 2011, we convened a similar event, Agile Day in Boston.
+In the Fall of 2011, Agile Boston convened a similar event, Agile Day in Boston.
 For that event, we created full proceedings in PDF format.
 We set up to receive handwritten reports from conveners, scanned them, and shipped them off to a transcriber.
-Now we teach other Agile groups throughout the world exactly how to do this.
+Now members of Agile Boston teach other Agile groups throughout the world exactly how to do this.
 If you want to know how, contact us and we will help you.

-Today the Agile Boston community meet on the 4th Wednesday of every month Cambridge and soon will be having monthly events in Burlington and Boston (South Station).
+Today the Agile Boston community meet on the 4th Wednesday of every month in Burlington MA.
 Throughout the year we facilitate special larger events including: GIVE THANKS FOR SCRUM and the AGILE CULTURE CONFERENCE.